antonbabenko/awsp/README.md

 * Support configurable location of credentials file (`AWS_SHARED_CREDENTIALS_FILE` environment variable)
 * Full compatibility with official AWS CLI
 * Assume roles which require MFA
+* What else you can think of?
+Please open an issue or submit PR.

 Install
 =======